 Knowing that disclosure is an important part of generating trust.
 But the greater the disclosure does not mean the greater the trust.
 It is important to be aware of appropriate levels of disclosure in the workplace and exercise wise judgment in what you disclose and with whom.
 For instance, you may well want to let a trusted peer know that your concerns with your son’s behaviour may be distracting you.
 While it may be more appropriate to make a simple disclosure to staff, “I’m a little distracted by a family matter right now.”
 A fuller disclosure to staff may have the effect of you generating the sympathy and potentially undermining your role as their manager.

-Some of the behaviours that generate trust relationships in workplaces are:
+Behaviours that generate trust relationships in workplaces are:

 - Empathy, genuine concern, care, and compassion